johentsch/pydelta/README.rst

     cd pydelta
     pip install -r requirements.txt

-This will also install a version of scikit-learn that features k-Medoids-Clustering which is not in the official version yet.
 You may need to install numpy, scipy, and Cython separately first.

 ----